dvdsk/Thesis/README.md

 Notice: Work in Progress

 Below is an excerpt of the design section of my thesis automatically converted to markdown.
-I recommand you instead go to the Design section in my [thesis](report/main.pdf)
+I recommend you instead go to the Design section in my [thesis](report/main.pdf)

 API and Capabilities